Skip to main content

 • 80% of average weekly earnings

-You do not need to enter these values manually, as Workforce applies the correct rules automatically.
+You do not need to enter these manually.

 Example calculation